921vikram/Practice/TestSkill/statisticsCalculator/README.txt

-We are calculate mean and variance from the previous mean and variance values
+We can calculate mean and variance from the previous mean and variance values using below formulas.

-Following formula can be used -

 New Mean = (Old Mean * n)/(n+1) + value/(n+1)

-if NewMean is more than old mean -
+1. if NewMean is more than old mean -

 New Variance = (old Variance/n+1)*n
                 + (value - new Mean)*(value - new Mean)/n+1